 Internal knowledge base

-Gone are the days when a company's intranet meant clunky file management systems created by invisible IT staff.
+Gone are the days when a company's intranet meant clunky file management systems created by invisible IT support staff.

 You can use the intranet in your own business to achieve the following: